I Ate And Worked Out Like Taylor Swift For A Week

 The mix, along with a few other things I couldn’t find at TJs, costs $14.17.

 8 p.m. — I bake a chai tea eggnog sugar cookie recipe of Taylor’s that I found in Seventeen.
-According to the magazine, Tay once shared the recipe on her Tumblr blog, which is now inactive.
+According to the magazine, Tay once shared the recipe on her old Tumblr blog.
 She basically just personalized a delicious Joy The Baker sugar cookie recipe.
-Her variation is to dump a chai tea bag into the batter and mix it in.
+Her variation involves dumping a chai tea bag into the batter and mixing it in.
 She also calls for an eggnog frosting.

 I spend hours baking them and chilling the dough while also watching The Irishman on Netflix.
 They honestly come out better than anything I’ve ever baked.
 They’re incredibly moist, and sweet — without making you feel like you’ll get a cavity.

 I feel a little bad about staying in and baking when most of my friends are out drinking.
 But then I remember an unfortunate (and unfortunately named) parody song of Taylor’s (“Thug Story”) that she put out with T-Pain in 2009.
-In the lyrics, she sings: “You can find me baking cookies at night.
+She sings: “You can find me baking cookies at night.
 You out clubbing?
 Well I just baked caramel delights.”

 I think she would approve.